Skip to Main Content

 • H (half course): 0.5 FCE, normally taken over one session

-Beginning with the Fall 2024 session, FIFSW will be completing our transition to our programs being fully in-person (with the exception of the MSW ITR field).
+• Since the Fall 2024 session, FIFSW completed our transition to our programs being fully in-person (with the exception of the MSW ITR field).
 Completing this transition is in line with the University’s priority to be the site of excellent in-person educational experiences.

 In-person programming reflects lessons learned from the experience of, by necessity, delivering online learning during the public health crisis.
 We are moving forward with a clearer understanding of the importance of in-person engagement for quality of student experience.